windsnow1025/UniWebPlatform/README.md

 #### Windows

+1. Setup and run MySQL and MinIO either by native approach or by Docker.

-Manually setup and run Next, Node, FastAPI separately according to their documentations.
+2. Setup and run Next, Nest, FastAPI separately according to their documentations.

 ## Usage